 SCREEN: Command is being typed.
 Video Editor: Emphasize the text being typed “java -jar HC_Gui.jar” in the command bar

-Next, establish a remote desktop connection with user participants [1].
+Next, establish a remote desktop connection with participant users [1].
 Open the shared folder and start a terminal in this folder as before [2].
 Videographer: Important Step!

-Shot of participant establishing a remote connection to a separate computer.
+Shot of experimenter establishing a remote connection to participant user on a separate computer.

 SCREEN: Shared folder is being opened and new terminal is being started.

-Start the client programs for each user by typing the command in the terminal and pressing ENTER.
+Start the client programs for each participant user by typing the command in the terminal and pressing ENTER.
 Video Editor: Important Step!

 SCREEN: Command is being typed.
 Video Editor: Emphasize the text being typed “java -jar HC.jar” in the command bar

-See comment

 Check that a line appears in the server GUI (G-U-I), displaying the IP address of each of the participant users [1].
 Check whether the connections are established correctly for all participant users [2].
 When all participant users are connected, Click on OK.
 Check that the screens of the participant users display the welcome screen of the experiment [3].
 Video Editor: Important Step!

 SCREEN: IP addresses are being displayed.

-Participant checking the connections are established properly.
+Experimenter checking the connections are established properly.

-SCREEN: Ok is being pressed, followed by the display of welcome screen.
+SCREEN: Ok is being pressed on experiment, followed by the display of welcome screen on participant users.

 Experimental Procedure